 Some of the most memorable moments of my life have centered around coffee (coffee, that is, in one of its many forms…i.e. black, with cream, espresso, cappuccino, latte, and even instant).
 With that in mind, I’ve decided to write a coffee travelog…

-It’s been more than thirty years, but I can still imagine the smooth, rich, creamy flavor of the cups of Milchkaffee (coffee with hot milk) I enjoyed while studying abroad in Austria.
+It’s been more than thirty years, but I still recall the bold, smooth, creamy flavor of Milchkaffee (coffee with hot milk) I enjoyed while studying abroad in Austria.
 To this day, Austrian coffee remains the gold standard by which I judge all other cups of coffee.

 One of my fondest memories is about meeting a young and (obviously) handsome Italian boy while traveling from Naples to Rome.
 Honestly, I don’t recall what he looked like, but I do remember that he produced an espresso maker from his backpack and proceeded to make me a steaming cup of espresso right there on the train.
-(I was so impressed that he carried an espresso maker in his backpack!)
+(Want to impress a girl?
+Carry an espresso maker in your backpack!)

 The pinnacle of my coffee experience occurred in Rome where, if memory serves, after touring the Colosseum I was delighted to find an espresso stand tucked away in one of its antiquated nooks.
 I don’t remember the taste of the espresso, but the view of the Colosseum while holding a demitasse full of espresso will be forever seared into my memory.

-My final coffee moment (though surely not my last coffee experience in this lifetime) is the memory I’ll take with me from my current trip to Thailand, where on a rafting trip in Khao Lak, my husband and I enjoyed a steaming cup of instant coffee served in a bamboo mug.
+My final coffee moment (though surely not my last coffee experience in this lifetime) took place in Thailand, on a rafting trip in Khao Lak, when my husband and I enjoyed a steaming cup of instant coffee served in a bamboo mug.
 What’s more, I have a video to remind me of it.
 Cheers!